Cantech Knowledge Base

 sudo timedatectl set-ntp on

-Give it a moment, then re-run timedatectl status to confirm.
+Give it a moment, then re-run below command to confirm.

 Rocky Linux uses Chrony for time synchronization.
 Let’s check which NTP servers are configured.